Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Experiments

 \subsubsection{Baselines}

-For BEAT2 dataset~\cite{liu2023emage}, we compare our method with representative SOTA approaches in talking head generation: FaceFormer~\cite{fan2022faceformer} and CodeTalker~\cite{xing2023codetalker}, both of which are tailored for speech-driven 3D facial animation.
+For BEAT2 dataset~\cite{liu2024emage}, we compare our method with representative SOTA approaches in talking head generation: FaceFormer~\cite{fan2022faceformer} and CodeTalker~\cite{xing2023codetalker}, both of which are tailored for speech-driven 3D facial animation.
 Additionally, we evaluate against body gesture generation methods, CaMN~\cite{liu2022beat} which introduce the BEAT dataset constructed by using a commercial motion capture system, and DSG~\cite{yang2023diffusestylegesture}, a novel diffusion-based co-speech generation method.
 We reproduce their results in the standardized format of BEAT2 for the face and body respectively.
-Furthermore, we incorporate assessments of three recent holistic pipelines: the Habibie \emph{et al.}~\cite{ahuja2020style} and TalkSHOW~\cite{yi2023generating} are retrained in standardized format either, and EMAGE~\cite{liu2023emage} which directly uses their officially released weights for evaluation.
-On the SHOW dataset~\cite{yi2023generating}, all methods require retraining, including TalkSHOW, as its official weights are general across all identities, whereas other comparison methods like EMAGE are trained for single identity only.
-To ensure a fair comparison, we retrain TalkShow for each identity.
-We do not include DiffSHEG~\cite{chen2024diffsheg} and ProbTalk~\cite{liu2024towards} in our comparison since we failed to obtain correct results based on their released codes when retraining them.
-A more detailed comparison with them will be provided later once the issues are resolved.
+Furthermore, we incorporate assessments of three recent holistic pipelines: the Habibie \emph{et al.}~\cite{ahuja2020style} and TalkSHOW~\cite{yi2023generating} are retrained in standardized format either, and EMAGE~\cite{liu2024emage} which directly uses their officially released weights for evaluation.
+On the SHOW dataset~\cite{yi2023generating}, we replace EMAGE with the recent ProbTalk~\cite{liu2024towards} because it offers an official checkpoint.
+Additionally, TalkSHOW also utilizes the officially released weights.
+The motion rendering follows the official SHOW format, omitting the lower body in a seated position to ensure a fair comparison.
+We do not include DiffSHEG~\cite{chen2024diffsheg} in our comparison since we fail to correctly visualize the SHOW results.